Kengros/react-plugin-templates/README.md

         // Reference the route params.
         const { match: { params }, zone } = this.props;

-        // Retrieve the name of the site from the route, default if not found. var productLineName = params.productLine === undefined ? 'default' : params.productLine;
+        // Retrieve the name of the product line from the route, default if not found. var productLineName = params.productLine === undefined ? 'default' : params.productLine;

-        // Retrieve the name of the site from the route, default if not found. var templateName = params.page === undefined ? 'default' : params.page;
+        // Retrieve the name of the page from the route, default if not found. var templateName = params.page === undefined ? 'default' : params.page;

-        // Lookup the site configuration in redux. var templateConfig = this.templateConfig(templateName, productLineName, zone);
+        // Lookup the template configuration in redux. var templateConfig = this.templateConfig(templateName, productLineName, zone);

         return <Zone {...this.props} config={templateConfig} />